htarek-bytes/htarek-bytes/README.md

 I care about the parts that make code usable by other people: tests, CI, a README that explains the problem before the solution, and a build that works on a machine that isn't mine.

-**Currently:** building an ESP32-S3 environmental data logger (bare-metal I2C driver for the BME280, FreeRTOS task decomposition, ring buffer over flash) and going deeper on RTOS scheduling and electronics.

 ## Projects

 ### [sentinel](https://github.com/htarek-bytes/sentinel): process supervisor for Linux containers